 - Lacks integrity, breaks promises and is dishonest.
 Bad bosses make up stories when they don't know the answer to an employee's question and they are not motivated to find out.

 - Does not have the courage to deal with a difficult situation, usually a difficult employee who is making the workplace unpleasant for every other person, despite knowing that dealing with the problem is the right thing to do.

 - Causes dissension among staff members by his or her actions and comments.
 For example, discussing the work responsibilities or home life of one employee with another employee.

 If you feel harmed and you've decided it's time to do something about your bad boss, then you should consider taking certain actions such as documenting your boss's bad behavior.
 You can also take steps to avoid being the target of a workplace bully.

-Your first step, however, is to solicit help from your HR department because that's what they are there for.
+Your first step, however, is to solicit help from your HR department because that's why they exist as a resource for employees.
 Most likely you're not the only person suffering.
 Who knows, there might already be complaints filed against your bad boss.

 The worst decision that you can make is to do nothing.
 The reason?
 You spend a third of your life at work.
 You want to make your work in your workplace the best experience ever.
 You can't do this if you report to and tolerate—a bad boss.